CopperSpice API 2.0.0

 QByteArray QProcess::readAllStandardError ( )

-Regardless of the current read channel, this method returns all data available from the standard error of the process as a QByteArray.
+Regardless of the current read channel, this method returns all data available from the standard error of the command as a QByteArray.

 See also